ambrosiogabe/MathAnimation/README.md

 To build with CMake and MSVC:

-1. Open up a command prompt for MSVC.
+1. Open up a developer command prompt for MSVC.
 2. Change into your local directory for this animations library.
 3. Run the following commands to compile freetype: